 Fresh graduates often face tough choices—invest in career development through courses and networking, or prioritize financial stability by saving or building an emergency fund.
 These differing priorities can create tension, especially when one partner values long-term aspirations while the other focuses on immediate needs.

-In Singapore, it is common for young adults to financially support their parents.
+In Singapore, it is common for young adults to support their parents financially.
 While this is a cultural norm, it can create friction if couples have different views on how much to contribute versus focusing on their own financial goals.

 From dining out to weddings and travel, Singapore’s vibrant social scene can put a strain on budgets.
 What one partner sees as necessary social investments, the other might view as extravagant or unnecessary spending.